k3d3/lodo/README.md

 # License

-The code contained in this repository is licensed under the MIT license.
+The code contained in this repository is licensed under the AGPLv3 license.